fxnnxc/physical_multiagent_env/README.md

 ## 🌱 User Guide

 ### 🐋 1. objects in the environment
-Every objects in the enviroment is in the `environment.objects` dictionary and you can easily calculate an interaction between two agents in the environment
+Every objects in the enviroment is in the `environment.objects` whose type is dictionary.

 ```python
 # for example